Zoot Suit Riot (song): In other media

 "Weird Al" Yankovic parodied the song as "Grapefruit Diet" on his 1999 album Running with Scissors.
 Perry responded in a 2008 interview that though he didn't quite understand "why Weird Al is such an icon", he felt "honored" to have been parodied, noting "that was a sign that you had made it when Weird Al gave you a call and wanted to parody your song".

 In 1999, bandleader and trumpeter Ray Anthony, who had been active during the original swing era and a one-time member of the Glenn Miller Orchestra, recorded a cover of "Zoot Suit Riot" on his album Swing Club, featuring Patrick Tuzzolino on vocals.

 The song was also used in a 1999 promo to promote the animated Woody Woodpecker revival The New Woody Woodpecker Show.

+Played in the movie Urban Legend during the party scene.